In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 (I’m also not going to cover the obvious, you need to be over 21 and have held a license for 3 years, the drink drive limit, the eyesight requirements, and the restrictions on mobile phone use all apply to you)

-There are several cases about this, but the main point is: – A person supervising a learner driver is required, not to provide tuition for the learner, but to ‘supervise’.
+A person supervising a learner driver is required, not to provide tuition for the learner, but to ‘supervise’.
 That means doing whatever is expected to prevent the learner driver from acting carelessly or endangering others.

 The most common stated case for this Rubie V Faulkner (1940), where the supervisor was convicted of aiding and abetting a driver in the commission of driving without due care and attention.